 For the average investor, Personal Capital is great.
-You can connect your accounts, view your investments and use a full suite of tools for free as long as you can deal with the constant sales pitches for its financial advisor services.
+You can connect your financial accounts, view your investments and use a full suite of free tools as long as you can deal with the constant sales pitches for its financial advisor services.

 How to use Personal Capital?